MKKurbandibirov/Computer-Science/README.md

 # Data-Structures and Algorithms
-Standard Algorithms an Data-Structures on GoLang
+Standard Algorithms and Data-Structures on GoLang

 ### The data structures in the series